Adammiszczak/Adammiszczak.github.io/about-me/index.md

 Some time ago I changed my whole career plans.
 Namely I was Sales and Customer Service Specialist, but once I've worked for IT company I realized that I wanted to do technical stuff and now it's my life plan.

+## Current state
+Beyond my current profession as Seo Specialist with some programming elements, I have attended at mentorship program course since June 2021.
+The mentors work in [LocalHost Academy](https://academy.localhost-group.com/).
+You can read more about :).

+During mentorship program I develop my current skills and develop new ones.
+I have very frequent contact with coding experts who make code review for my solutions.
+I decided to follow path as Backend TS Developer.
+Some of learning areas are:

+* JS Functional Programming
+* JS OOP
+* TS Functional Programming
+* TS OOP
+* TS in Node & Async
+* JS/TS Unit and Integration Tests
+* Servers and DBs

 ### Skills with comercial experience
 My commercial skills are: